shrekwang592/PromptBetter/README.md

    We could economize by reducing the complexity of prompts and optimizing the implementation process.
 3. How to make the system simpler and easier to maintain when developing prompts for LLM?
    Structured and modular programming habits/document the process accurately/standard coding conventions/easy debugging and updates.
-### What is the area we should focus on? about the great thoughts
+### What is the area we should focus on? about the great thoughts of a powerful, trustworthy, personalized agent
 Not the "most responsible" [Goody-2](https://www.goody2.ai/chat) Neither a [clone](https://github.com/danny-avila/LibreChat)